Where There Is A Will, There Is A Way

 We sometimes use a safe, sturdy tree limb as a pull-up bar.

-There is a lot of truth to the phrase, "necessity is the mother of invention."
+There is a lot of truth to the phrase, "Necessity is the mother of invention."

 When faced with a lack of resources problem, being creative and thinking outside the box to find solutions using what you have on hand is the goal.

-When exploring solutions to resource issues, I've found that dreams can still come true by being grateful for what we have and then creatively adjusting for the lack of material resources through a team effort.
+When exploring solutions to resource issues, I've found that dreams can still come true by being grateful for what we have and creatively adjusting for the lack of material resources through a team effort.

-Where there is a will, there is almost always a way, especially when everyone shares the same mission.
+Where there is a will, there is a way.

 Blessings,